Stolen Sons: Sold After My Mother’s Murder

 Homesickness hit Caleb like a punch to the gut.

-No sooner had he arrived than Frank put him to work—lighting the stove, feeding chickens, tending to the little girls.
+As soon as he arrived, Frank put him to work—lighting the stove, feeding chickens, tending to the little girls.
 There was always more to do, and never enough time or food.

 One night, hunger gnawed so deep that Caleb snuck out to the chicken coop.
 He pried loose a couple of boards, hoping that a chicken might wander out—or get caught.
 Maybe then, he could eat without getting caught.